Administration Ad Prosequendum

-It is necessary at the outset to ascertain certain information in order to do an administration ad prosequendum. ( See Information Sheet For Administration)
+It is necessary at the outset to ascertain information in order to do an administration ad prosequendum.
+(See Information Sheet for Administration in index).

 1. Check the death certificate to determine which Surrogate’s Court has jurisdiction.

-2. List all next-of-kin with names, addresses and ages, if minors.
-If there are any deceased next-of-kin then their issues must be named.
+2. List all next-of-kin with names, addresses and if minors, the ages.
+If there are any deceased

 3. List name and address of the defendant in the suit.

-If a Will exists, the named executor/trix must bring the action.
+NOTE: If a Last Will and Testament exists, the named executor must bring the action after qualifying as the executor in the Surrogate’s Court.